Zhankun-Xiong/M2UMol/README.md

-# M2UMol
-Pre-training data, source code, and API for the paper "Multi-to-uni Modal Knowledge Transfer Pre-training for Molecular Representation Learning"
+# Multi-to-uni Modal Knowledge Transfer Pre-training for Molecular Representation Learning

 ![AppVeyor](https://img.shields.io/badge/pytorch-2.0.1-red)
 ![AppVeyor](https://img.shields.io/badge/torch_geometric-2.3.1-orange)
 ![AppVeyor](https://img.shields.io/badge/dive_into_graphs-1.1.0-blue)
 ![AppVeyor](https://img.shields.io/badge/transformers-4.39.2-brightgreen)

+## Introduction
+This repository contains the pre-training data, source code, and API for the paper "Multi-to-uni Modal Knowledge Transfer Pre-training for Molecular Representation Learning". *M2UMol* is a *M*ulti-*to*-*U*ni modal knowledge transfer pre-training *Mol*ecular representation learning method.
+M2UMol can be deployed on incomplete multimodal data for efficient pre-training, and can well adapt to downstream tasks with only molecular 2D modality given, which benefits from that M2UMol can generate reliable multimodal representations solely based on molecular 2D topological graphs.
+It works well on molecular property prediction and molecular interaction prediction tasks, and can also perform key group identification and 2D-to-multimodal retrieval tasks.

+## Overview of M2UMol
 <p align="center">
   <img src="pics/overview.png" width="80%"/>
 </p>